 Unless you need proper, heavy-duty luggage, a carry-on is a way to go.
 Modern carry-ons offer all of the efficiency benefits of larger units without the bulk or extra transportation costs.
 Here are some additional benefits you might not know about:

-Reading Pouch: Going on a business trip?
+Going on a business trip?
 Need to finish The Hunger Games before you watch it on the plane?
-Your carry-on should come with a document pouch.
+Your carry-on or luggage for business travel should come with a document pouch.
 These are usually thin, flat and velcroed (or zippered) so they can withstand the swerving and turn en route to the terminal.

 Here’s how carry-on luggage downright solves many of the key challenges that travelers face nowadays.